Nathaniel-Stevenson/sec-public-company-bankruptcy-analysis/README.md

 # sec-public-company-bankruptcy-analysis

 ## Filings per year (trend)
--2009 has twice the filings than the 2 successive years -2010 and 2011 are nearly equal to one another -Dataset contains bankruptcy filings across only 3 years.
+*2009 has twice the filings than the 2 successive years *2010 and 2011 are nearly equal to one another *Dataset contains bankruptcy filings across only 3 years.
 This limits the usability of the dataset for explaining or predicting yearly trends

 <img width="752" height="452" alt="image" src="https://github.com/user-attachments/assets/3ad9be86-7ffb-4333-8151-d11e74fd81d7" />